 The extended school team also works closely with the local community.
 We are developing links with Universities and both local and international businesses in order to further develop the portfolio of activities we are able to offer to students and the opportunities they have access to.

-Our students meet inspiring speakers from the worlds of business, sports, arts and politics – including the Prime Minister and President Barack Obama.
+Our students meet inspiring speakers from the worlds of business, sports, arts and politics – including the former Prime Minister and former US President Barack Obama.

 We aim to provide opportunities for students to develop existing skills but also to try out new things, and open their eyes to new experiences, from work experience to workshops with inspiring initiatives such as the Strive Challenge.

 We do our best to cater for everyone, but we are always open to suggestions and looking out for new and exciting projects of which the students and staff of Globe Academy can be a part.
-If you or your business can help inspire and develop our young people please get in touch with Jo Watts, Finance and Resources Director.
+If you or your business can help inspire and develop our young people please get in touch with Jo Watts, Vice Pricipal, Business and Community.